How Do Children Learn Language? Their Major Milestones, Plus Lessons for Older Language Learners

-The Developmental Stages & Their Milestones
+Child Developmental Stages and Language Milestones

 We used to think that language learning began at the moment of birth.
 But scientists in Washington, Stockholm and Helsinki discovered that fetuses are actually listening inside the womb.

 Newborn babies are keen listeners in their environments.
 They particularly like to listen to the voice of their mother and they quickly differentiate it from other voices.

 This is the peek-a-boo stage.

 Babies pay attention and smile when you call them by name.
 They also start responding to “Hi!” and “Good morning.”

 It will actually be around this time when babies learn their first words (“no,” “mama,” “dada” and so on).

 And you would be right.
 Babies, although they can’t speak much, recognize a lot.
 They begin to recognize key words like “cup,” “ball,” “dog” and “car.”

-This is the “Where’s-Your-Nose?” stage.
+This is the “Where’s-your-nose?” stage.

-Babies learn to differentiate and point to the different parts of their bodies.
+Babies learn to differentiate and point to different parts of their bodies.
 They’ll also be very receptive to queries like “where’s daddy?” and requests like “clap your hands” or “give me the book.”

-There will be a tremendous increase in learned words at this stage.
-She now seems to have a name for everything—from the cups she uses to her shoes and toys.
-She gains more nouns, verbs and adjectives in her linguistic arsenal.
+Your child now seems to have a name for everything—from the cups they use to their shoes and toys.
+They’ll gain more nouns, verbs and adjectives in their linguistic arsenal.

-4 Big Takeaway Lessons for Foreign Language Learners
+Takeaway Lessons for Foreign Language Learners

 Now that we know how babies acquire their first language, is there anything in the process that adult language learners can emulate in their quest to learn foreign languages?
-Well, as it turns out, there is.

 1. The Centrality of Listening

-We’ve learned in the previous section that listening comes very early in the language acquisition process.
+Listening comes very early in the language acquisition process.
 Babies get a masterclass on the different tones, rhythms and sounds of a language even before they see the light of day.
 It’s the first language skill humans develop.

 Without listening, they’d have no building blocks from which they can build their own repertoire of sounds.
 In fact, babies don’t fully develop their language capabilities without the ability to hear—thus we have the deaf-mute pairing.

 2. The Primacy of Making Mistakes